Telangana transforms 14-storey tower into COVID-19 hospital in 20 days

-Hyderabad, Apr 21 (PTI): It just took 20 days for the Telangana government to convert a 14-storeytower at Gachibowli sports complex here, into a 1,500-bedded COVID-19 special hospital.
-About 1,000 workforce sweated it out to convert the complex, constructed in 2002, into a full-pledged coronavirus hospital with 50 intensive care unit (ICU) beds, a senior official of Telangana government involved in the execution of the healthcare centre said adding the facility is ready to accommodate patients.
+(Eds: Adds details, KTR tweet, recasts second para) Hyderabad, Apr 21 (PTI): It just took 20 days for the Telangana government to convert a 14-storey tower at Gachibowli sports complex here, into a 1,500-bedded COVID-19 special hospital.
+About a 1,000-strong workforce sweated it out to convert the tower, part of the sports complex, constructed in 2002, into a full-pledged coronavirus hospital with 50 intensive care unit (ICU) beds, a senior official of the Telangana government involved in the execution of the healthcare centre, said adding the facility is ready to accommodate patients.

 The official said the state government proved that not only China which has reportedly built a makeshift 1,000-bedded hospital in just ten days in Wuhan at the peak of coronavirus spread, Telangana can also do wonders in terms of making quick decisions and execution of plans.
 Telangana State Medical Services Infrastructure Development Corporation (TSMSIDC) undertook the task and finished it in less than three weeks.